Deployment Methods

 Next Steps

-- Direct Deployment - Quick start for development
+- Direct Deployment - Immediate deployment for development and testing

 Or explore related topics:

-- Runtime Behavior - Understanding status and references
+- Status Hydration - Understanding status and references

 - Examples - Real-world deployment examples